Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 DISCOVER OUR BEEF

-Quebec Beef Beef from Prince Edward Island
+Quebec Beef Prince Edward Island Beef

-Beef from Quebec Beef from Prince Edward Island
+Quebec Beef Prince Edward Island Beef